Are you trying to find love in Oklahoma?

 So, where are the best cities for singles in Oklahoma?
 We’ve got the answers here.

-These are the best cities for singles in Oklahoma.
+These are the best cities for singles in Oklahoma for 2019.
 Try not to jump in the car with a dozen roses:

 Read on below to see how we crunched the numbers and how each city ranked.
 If you live in or really close to one of these cities, and you’re single, you should probably get out more often.
 And stop staring at your phone.
 Just sayin’.

 The most boring place in Oklahoma?
-That would be Bixby.
+That would be Yukon.

 How do you determine which city is best for singles in Oklahoma anyways?